SuhaasNachannagari/6DegreesNFL/README.md

 - Show season/game metadata for each edge in the returned path.
 Not that important, more data might actually make the website more congested.
 - Add filters by position (e.g., WR-only paths), adding specificity so more relevant connections are made.
 As it stands a lot of players no one has heard about before will be used in the connections, especially kickers and punters.
 - Right now the website is hosted on a the free plan from PythonAnywhere, I will look into deployin the site publicly with persistent storage and a CI/CD pipeline to let more people use it.
 Within the websites's first week of existence it has already seen 2,000+ visits, will most likely need to make it more stable and accessible.
+- Attempt to get data from before the merger, and from teams that have since been dissolved.
+Would take a lot of different sources, but it would make this project even more fruitful.

 ---
+##

 ## License